-The best family hotels in Mallorca for a memorable holiday for all ages
+Taking the kids abroad?
+Have a look at these family-friendly Mallorca hotels

 Neighbourhood: Calvià Beach

 There’s buckets to do at this family-friendly resort hotel.
 Book one of the contemporary rooms in The Level and you’ll get an all-inclusive open bar and a private sundeck with outdoor pool (one of six the hotel has in total).
 Your smart bracelet, issued at check in, also gives you access to the resort’s Katmandu theme park and Katlantis Splash Park, plus Spain’s largest soft play area (ages 2-12).
+There’s also a spa offering beauty treatments for parents in need of some extra TLC.

 Rooms available from{{#price}}{{price}}per night{{/price}}{{^price}}Check availability for dates and prices{{/price}}